rendiffdev/ffmpeg-api/docs/SETUP.md

-# Rendiff FFmpeg API - Setup Guide
+# Setup Guide

-Complete setup guide for the Rendiff FFmpeg API platform.
-This guide covers all deployment scenarios from development to production.
+Complete setup guide for the FFmpeg API platform covering all deployment scenarios from development to production.

 ## Table of Contents